Temmon/Bibliomantic_Oracles/readme.md

   b.
 Sample command with default directories `python unusual.py frequencies/ texts/<path> -t temp -o output texts/<PATH TO BOOK>`

+  c. `python unusual.py -h` to see the help.

-Having a temp directory specified will save time by not rerunning the text when there's no changes to the book frequencies.
+Having a temp directory specified will save time by not rerunning the text when there's no changes to the book.

 If there's an output directory, it will write the lists to the directory.
 Otherwise it'll print them to screen.

 You can combine the flags for the different lists it will generate: eg -n for just nouns; -nv for nouns and verbs.
 By default it will run all 3.

+### To run the bot.

+1. Rename .env-shell to .env.

+2. Fill in the Discord token with your bot token in .env.

+  a.
+Follow Discord's instructions to generate a bot token if you don't have one.

+3. If necessary, change the directories in .env.

+4. NEVER COMMIT YOUR .ENV FILE WITH YOUR DISCORD TOKEN.
+Keep it a secret.

+5. Run the bot with `python -m bot`

 ###Credits
 Gutenberg download scripts were taken from the Project Gutenberg site.